bennyistanto/gost-climate/book/_build/html/_sources/howto/topic/precipitation-index/monthly-imerg-netcdf.md

 ![IMERG ncatted2](../../../img/pi-imerg-ncatted2.png)

-And the units already in `mm`
+And the units already in `mm`.

 Once this has completed, the dataset can be used as input to this package for computing SPI.
-From above picture, some of the precipitation attribute are still wrong: `DimensionNames` and `Units`. we can leave it as is, SPI code will only read `units` and variables `precipitation(time,lat,lon)`
+From above picture, some of the precipitation attribute are still wrong: `DimensionNames` and `Units`. we can leave it as is, SPI code will only read `units` and variables `precipitation(time,lat,lon)`.

-As the input data preparation is completed, move the file `IMERG_concat_ncpdq1.nc4` to main folder `Input_nc` and rename into `java_cli_imerg_1months_2000_2020.nc`
+As the input data preparation is completed, move the file `IMERG_concat_ncpdq1.nc4` to main folder `Input_nc` and rename into `java_cli_imerg_1months_2000_2020.nc`.

 ``` bash
 mv imerg_concat_ncpdq1.nc4 ../../../input_nc/java_cli_imerg_1months_2000_2020.nc